ArmaniDilbo/RecursiveOrdinalsLookit/README.md

 # RecursiveOrdinalsLookit
-Lookit Version of Recusrive Ordinal Numbers Experiment
+This is the Lookit version of Recusrive Ordinal Numbers Experiment and is designed to be useable as template for future experiements regarding recurive ordinal numbers.